I Took a Ford Bronco Everglades to the Everglades, and I Wasn’t Eaten by a Python

 I’m driving the most pothole-prepared Bronco that Ford sells, the Everglades model.
 But that doesn’t explain another Ford driving ahead of me on the thoroughly under-developed Loop Road, basically a bulldozed slash through the swamp and the timber: It’s a new black-over-white Mustang convertible, top up, air conditioner on.
 I promptly surmise that it has to be a rental car containing a small family of tourists, whom I bet have never seen potholes like these before, either.

 The Loop Road must have looked good in their vacationer’s guide, touted as a peek inside the deepest part of the Everglades.
-The potholes do lessen about halfway through the drive, but since I passed the Mustang, which was going approximately two miles an hour, I don’t know if they made it that far, or were left with flat tires and the suspension dragging on the ground, trying to get a cell signal to AAA.
+The potholes do lessen about halfway through the drive, but since I passed the Mustang, which was going approximately two miles an hour, I don’t know if they made it that far, or were left with the suspension dragging on the ground, trying to get a cell signal to call AAA.

 Ford Bronco Everglades Edition rear end side warning sign